 What Suits You?

+What career is right for me?
 This is not a topic that often comes up in school.
-U.S. News says choosing work that fits you means understanding what you are fitted for.
+Careerwiki says 51% of adults are not satisfied by their career… the younger you can choose work that fits you, the more likely you will have a satisfying career.
 How do I do this?
 Repeatedly answering a few simple questions about yourself will help you see the kinds of jobs you could thrive in.

 - What are your talents?
 What things do you do naturally and fluidly?
 These are things you do without even thinking and enjoy doing them.